-While reviewing my references for ideas and approaches to heart shaped cuts, I noticed a marked scarcity of Barion hearts.
-Due to their single fold symmetry, hearts can be tedious and time consuming to cut.
-A Barion heart offers a number of advantages over more conventional heart designs, not the least of which are the reduction of elevation angle changes required to cut the pavilion and increases the gem’s optical performance.
+While reviewing my references for ideas and approaches to heart-shaped cuts, I noticed a marked scarcity of Barion hearts.
+This is unfortunate, because a Barion heart offers a number of advantages over more conventional heart designs.
+For example, it reduces the elevation angle changes needed to cut the pavilion and increases the gem’s optical performance.
 And these aren’t the least of the benefits.

-I have had a lot of good feedback from the “SweetHeart” cut and quite a few people asked me for a Barion heart.
-Here it is… “B Still My Heart” design is based on a round pavilion.
-For all practical purposes, its length to width ratio (L/W) is 1.0 for all practical purposes.
-Basically you cut to center point and then shape it to a heart.
-Because it employs an essentially round pavilion, the light return is outstanding for a Quartz heart.
-This also cuts well in Topaz and Tourmaline with no changes.
-I recommend a large light to medium colored stone – aim for a target size of 14 mm or larger.
+I based it on a round pavilion.
+For all practical purposes, its length to width ratio (L/W) is 1.0.
+Basically, you cut to center point and then shape it into a heart.
+Since it employs an essentially round pavilion, the heart has outstanding light return or brilliance for a quartz.
+This also cuts well in topaz and tourmaline with no changes.
+I recommend using it for a large, light to medium-colored stone.
+Aim for a target size of 14 mm or larger.

 If you cut this in light material, don’t be afraid to tangent ratio and raise the crown angles some if you want to chase dispersion.
 This design has plenty of brightness to trade off against increased dispersion when cut in light materials.
-If your material is darker, the high light return of “B Still” will be employed to maximum advantage and effect.
-I’ll be on the lookout during the upcoming Tucson show for some primo rhodolite for some Garnet “B Stills” for local jewelers and wholesale customers.
+If you use darker material, you’ll employ the full effect of the “B” Still’s high light return to maximum advantage.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler